Is Success Anxiety Real?

 Fear of Failure

 Some people might be afraid of success because it involves the inherent risk of potential disappointment.
-They may adopt the approach that it is better to refrain from trying to succeed and avoiding the disappointment that could occur if they were to fail.
+They may adopt the approach that it is better to refrain from trying to succeed and avoid the disappointment that could occur if they were to fail.

 Avoidance of Uncomfortable Social Situations